Learn path · Self-paced · Free

 Self-guided

 Answer these five questions.
-They're the same questions that strong accelerator applications answer well.
+They're the same questions that strong fund applications answer well.
 If you can answer all five clearly, you're ready to apply.
 If some are still open, that's the gap to close before you do.
 Your answers here become the nucleus of your application — you can copy them directly.

 1.What specific problem does your product solve, and who experiences it most acutely?